Atticus29/dataJitsu/specs.md

 - [ ] Have unknown as a no gi rank option
 - [ ] Add new move options to every section
 - [ ] Display flagged moves in admin after they have been flagged X times (define in constants.ts)
+- [ ] Stripe follow-up
+  - [ ] Zip code validation
-- [ ] See what happens when you try to add new submission name
+  - [ ] Webhook
+- [ ] //TODO this is the only part that is not in base component...experiment with putting it in there
 - [ ] Add interesting exchange or something like that
 - [ ] Some annotation manipulations affect video play for another person's instance (test using aws version and localhost version?)
   - [ ] Characterize the problem better
-- [ ] Enter upon password completion for login should trigger login button
 - [ ] Tournaments from a dropdown
 - [ ] Custom categories
   - [ ] weight class